-Professor Parlow's scholarship focuses on local government law, land use, urban redevelopment, and sports law.
-His articles have appeared in the University of Colorado Law Review, Denver University Law Review, Santa Clara Law Review, Virginia Journal of Social Policy and the Law, and Boston College Environmental Affairs Law Review, among other journals.
+Dean Parlow's scholarship focuses on local government law, land use, urban redevelopment, and sports law.
+His articles have appeared in the Colorado Law Review, Temple Law Review, Oklahoma Law Review, and Virginia Sports and Entertainment Law Journal, among other journals.

 In addition to his administrative duties at the law school, Dean Parlow is on the board of directors of several non-profit organizations and has been appointed to a number of local and state government task forces, including, most recently, the Regional Cultural and Entertainment Capital Needs Task Force.
 He also serves as a consultant to professional sports leagues and teams, and advises local, state, and national officials on a variety of political, legal, and policy matters.

 Prior to his academic career, Dean Parlow was an associate with the Los Angeles firm of Manatt, Phelps & Phillips, LLP, specializing in real estate, land use, environmental, and local/state government law.
 He also served as a law clerk for the Honorable Pamela Ann Rymer of the United States Court of Appeals for the Ninth Circuit.
 Dean Parlow holds a J.D. from Yale Law School, where he was an editor of the Yale Law and Policy Review and the Yale Journal on Regulation, and a B.A. from Loyola Marymount University.